 - Have you visited/toured the program/s together with your Ex and posed thoughtful questions to the educational professionals who are in charge of the programs?

 - Did you see the school program in action with students presently engaged?
 This is a great way to learn and make a studied opinion.

-Before visiting programs, is it possible for you and your Ex to come up with a criteria list for a good STEM PROGRAM and a 1-5 point rating scale (1=poor and 5=excellent) so this issue becomes more objective?
+Before visiting programs, you and your ex should come up with a criteria list for a good STEM PROGRAM and a 1-5 point rating scale (1=poor and 5=excellent) so this issue becomes more objective.